Parato/Parato-Bot/Commands.md

   - SENDS PICTURE OF THE SERVER

 +roleinfo (role)
-  -SHOWS INFO FOR A ROLE
+  - SHOWS INFO FOR A ROLE

 +role-hexcode (role)
   - SHOWS HEXCODE FOR THE ROLE